Fast View Synthesis of Casual Videos with Soup-of-Planes: Method

 \subsection{Optimization}

 \topic{Variables.} We jointly optimize our hybrid static and dynamic video representation.
-For static content, in addition to the plane textures $(\C_{1..N_p}, \a_{1..N_p}, \Delta_{1..N_p})$, the precomputed camera poses $T_{1..N}$ and plane geometry (\ie, plane basis, center, width, and height) can also be optimized.
-For dynamic content, we first initialize the RGB and masks $(\I^d_{1..N}, \M^*_{1..N})$ from the input frames $\I_{1..N}$ and precomputed masks $\M_{1..N}$ and then optimize them.
+For static content, in addition to the plane textures $\{\C_{i}, \a_{i}, \Delta_{i}\}_{i=1}^N$, plane geometries $\{\theta_i^{\mathrm{plane}}\}_{i=1}^N$ (\ie plane basis, center, width, and height), and the precomputed camera poses $\pose_{1..T}$ can also be optimized.
+For dynamic content, we first initialize the RGB and masks $(\I^d_{1..T}, \M^*_{1..T})$ from the input frames $\I_{1..T}$ and precomputed masks $\M_{1..T}$ and then optimize them.
 Besides, we also refine flow $\F$ by fine-tuning flow model~\cite{raft} for neighbor blending during the optimization.
-We also optimize the depth $\D^d_{1..N_p}$ for dynamic content when scene flow regularization is adopted.
+We also optimize the depth $\D^d_{1..T}$ for dynamic content when scene flow regularization is adopted.
 Then, we employ a recipe of reconstruction objectives and regularizations to assist optimization.

-\topic{Photometric loss.} The main supervision signal is the photometric difference between the rendered view $\nv\I_t$ and the input frame $\I_t$ at view $T_t$.
+\topic{Photometric loss.} The main supervision signal is the photometric difference between the rendered view $\nv\I_t$ and the input frame $\I_t$ at view $\pose_{\mathrm{target}}$.
 We omit time $t$ in this section for simplicity.
 The photometric loss $\L_{pho}$ is calculated as:

 where DSSIM is the structural dissimilarity loss based on the SSIM metric~\cite{ssim} with $\gamma=0.2$.
-Besides, the perceptual difference $\L_{pho}^{percep}$~\cite{johnson2016perceptual} is also measured by a pretrained VGG16 encoder.
-Furthermore, to ensure the static plane textures represent static contents without dynamics picking any static content, we directly compute the masked static-content photometric loss between $\nv\I^s$ and $\I$ by:
+Besides, the perceptual difference $\L_{pho}^{percep}$~\cite{johnson2016perceptual} is measured by a pretrained VGG16 encoder.
+Furthermore, to ensure the static planes represent static contents without the dynamic representation picking any static content, we directly compute the photometric loss in static regions between $\nv\I^s$ and $\I$ by:

-\topic{Dynamic mask.} The soft dynamic mask $\M^*$ aims to blend the dynamic content $\I^d$ with the static content.
+\topic{Dynamic mask.} The soft dynamic mask $\M^*$ blends the dynamic $\I^d$ with the static content.
 We compute a cross entropy loss $\L_{mask}^{bce}$ between $\M^*$ and the precomputed mask $\m$ with a decreasing weight since $\m$ may be noisy.
 We also encourage the smoothness of $\M^*$ by an edge-aware smoothness loss $\L_{mask}^{smooth}$~\cite{godard2017monodepth}.
-To prevent the mask from picking static content, we apply a sparsity loss with both $L_0$- and $L_1$-regularizations~\cite{omnimatte} to restrict non-zero areas:
+To prevent the mask from picking static content, we apply a sparsity loss, $\L_{mask}^{reg}$, with both $L_0$- and $L_1$-regularizations~\cite{omnimatte} to restrict non-zero areas: